MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/plan-implementation-content.md

 ### Secrets manager

 [Azure Key Vault](/azure/key-vault/general/overview) provides centralized storage of application secrets to control their distribution.
-We prefer managed identities over secrets, but we an Azure Active Directory client secret in our local development environment and need a secure secret store.
+Proseware will use managed identities over secrets where possible, but there are situations where X.509 certificates, connection strings, and pre-shared secrets still need to be stored.
 Key Vault was chosen because it provides:

 - **Encryption:** It supports encryption at rest and in transit.
 - **Supports managed identities:** The application services can use managed identities to access the secret store.